julie-fe/frontend-resources/code-guidelines/PHP.md

 ## Functions & Methods
-Functions, Methods and Parameters start with a lowercase char.
+Functions, Methods and Parameters start with a lowercase character.
 ```php
 // function
 function myFunc() {